voctif/voctif/README.md

 - 💬 Ask me about whatever you want
 - 📫 How to reach me: victorgabriell1177@gmail.com
 - 😄 Pronouns: he/him
-- 🎼 i like to listen: Polyphia
+- 🎼 I like to listen: Polyphia
 - ⚡ Fun fact: i like pitaya